merely-useful/py-rse/index.md

 The original Unix shell is celebrating its fiftieth anniversary.
 Its commands may be cryptic,
 but few programs have remained in daily use for so long.
-The next chapter will explore how we can use the tools it gives us to create new tools of our own.
+The next chapter will explore how we can combine and repeat commands in order to create powerful, efficient workflows.

 ## Exercises {#bash-basics-exercises}